jskov/action-nexus-publish/README.md

 The repository contains both `gradlew` and a build file with dependencies to junit and assertj.

-Note that these are **only** used for development.
-They are not used for execution of the action.
+These are **only** used for development.
+They are not used in the execution of the action.

 There are 'unit' tests which can be executed without context.
 And there is a single 'integration' test which uploads a bundle to OSSRH (this needs credentials, so can only be run manually).